Brexit Trade Deal Announced

 What is the Government doing?

-The Government has issued guidance to providers and suppliers to increase their medicines stocks by at least 6 weeks on top of their usual buffer stocks and has stated that the stock of medical devices will be increased on a national level.
+They have issued guidance to providers and suppliers to increase their medicines stocks by at least 6 weeks on top of their usual buffer stocks, where possible, and have stated that the stock of medical devices will be increased on a national level.

 What this means for you